Ecommerce in Germany

 The ecommerce market in Germany

-According to data from Ecommerce Europe the online retail market in Germany is up for almost 50 billion euros.
+In May 2016, the Ecommerce Foundation shared some interesting statistics about ecommerce in Germany.
+The market was worth 59.7 billion euros in 2015 and is expected to reach 66.9 billion euros in 2016.
 And wwd.com thinks it’s expected to grow 12 percent yearly through 2017, faster than any other Western European country.
-Revenue from German ecommerce has grown with 44% in 2013 and ecommerce now account for 83% of all revenues made online.
 It’s expected ecommerce revenue will account for 53% of the total gross domestic product in Germany by 2017.
 The estimated share of online retail in Germany in total retail is 6,6% at the moment.

 And according to a study from Deutsche Card Services, the east-west difference in German online retailing has vanished.
 In terms of purchasing activity nowadays there is virtually no disparity between the western and eastern parts of Germany any more.
 And data from the Centre for Retail Search shows us that online sales in Germany account for 8% of total retail sales.